Destin Fishing Rodeo: History

-The Rodeo began as a way for the small town to attract visitors during the shoulder season, or slow season, when tourists did not visit the beach town.
+The rodeo began as a way for the small town to attract visitors during the shoulder or slow season when tourists did not visit the beach town.
 The first rodeo was held in 1948 and only had a few participants.
-Early prizes consisted of kitchen appliances, beer, windshield wipers, and lots of land in the area.
+Early prizes included kitchen appliances, beer, windshield wipers, and land in the area.

-The Destin Fishing Rodeo was named a Rodeo in honor of the town’s earliest permanent fishing inhabitants.
+The Destin Fishing Rodeo was named a Rodeo in honor of the town's earliest permanent fishing inhabitants.
 Leonard Destin, the first settler of European descent to arrive in the area, and other fishermen like him used to corral the fish that they caught in pens built in the water just like cattle corralled at a rodeo.
 The pens were designed to hold fish and keep them alive before live wells were commonplace.

 Today, prizes include vacations, fishing gear, and over $100,000 in cash prizes.
 After the success of the early rodeos, the event was moved to October to extend the tourist season past the warm summer months.
 The event worked and continues to grow in size every year.
 New events and attractions are added as the event grows.
-Categories that include newest ways to catch fish such as from paddle boards or kayaks have been added along with Shark Saturdays for weighing in some of the large sharks caught during the tournament.
+Categories that include the newest ways to catch fish, such as from paddle boards or kayaks, have been added along with Shark Saturdays for weighing in some of the large sharks caught during the tournament.

 Local Economic Impact

-“In 2006 an estimated 36,518 anglers from 27 states and 5 countries (13,421 local) participated in the Rodeo."
-This equated in to approximately $5.2 million of revenue for the local community.
+"In 2006 an estimated 36,518 anglers from 27 states and 5 countries (13,421 local) participated in the Rodeo."
+This equated into approximately $5.2 million of revenue for the local community.

 Categories

 There are junior, teen, ladies, and senior divisions.
 Prizes are awarded daily, weekly, and overall.
 Specific species categories vary by year as federal and state fishing regulations change.
-A Rules Committee meets every year and determines all rules for angler and fish eligibility.
-There are over 75 rules governing the Rodeo, but the three main rules are:
+A Rules Committee meets every year and determines all angler and fish eligibility rules.
+There are over 75 rules governing the rodeo, but the three main rules are: